reedstonefood/my_tado/README.md

 - `me` - your account information - name, email etc.
 - `home` - information about your home, address, contact details
-- `presence` - returns wether tado thinks your presence is HOME or AWAY
+- `presence` - returns whether tado thinks your presence is HOME or AWAY
 - `weather` - the external weather for your home
 - `zones` - a lot of information about your installation
 - `zone_state` (requires `zone_id`) - information about your hot water or heating